Title: The Dry

 The deal followed a seven-way auction for the novel, involving every major publisher in Australia.” (janeharper.com.au)

-The second book in the series, featuring Federal Agent Aaron Falk, Force of Nature, hits the shelves February 6, 2018!
+CLICK HERE for the BlondeVsBooks review of the second book in the series, featuring Federal Agent Aaron Falk, Force of Nature.